clonker/spscicomp/docs/_build/html/_sources/kmeans.txt

 =============
 .. py:class:: opencl.opencl_kmeans.OpenCLKmeans(metric=EuclideanMetric(), importer=None, chunk_size=1000, max_steps=100)

-    An implementation of the k-means algorithm in C. Refer to the :class:`.DefaultKmeans` class for parameters and public methods.
+    An implementation of the k-means algorithm in OpenCL.
+Refer to the :class:`.DefaultKmeans` class for parameters and public methods.